nus-cs2113-AY2223S2/ip/docs/README.md

 ### View Help: help
 It will print all the commands that the user can use.
 The list of tasks will be shown in sequence.
-In addition, it will be shown in [Type][Done(X)/Not done( )] <description> <time> format.
+In addition, it will be shown in `[Type][X(Done)/ (Not done)]` <description> <time> format.

-### Add A todo to the task List: todo
+### Add A Todo: todo
-Adds a todo to the list of tasks.
+Add a todo to your task list.

-### Add A Deadline to the task list: deadline
+### Add A Deadline: deadline
-The deadline function allows you to add a deadline to your task list.
+Add a deadline to your task list.

-### Add An Event to the task list: event
+### Add An Event: event
-The event function allows you to add an event to your task list.
+Add an event to your task list.

 ### Mark A Task: mark
 Mark a task in the list.

 ### Unmark A Task: unmark
-Mark a task in the list.
+Unark a task in the list.

 ### Filter the tasks: find
-The find function will display tasks that contain the keyword entered by the user.
+Find and display tasks that contain the keyword entered by the user.

 ### Delete task: delete
-The delete function will allow you to delete the task in your list.
+Delete a task in your list.

 ## Usage

-### `help` - It will print all the commands that the user can use.
+### `help` - It will print all the commands that the user can use with a brief introduction.

-The list of tasks will be shown in sequence.
-In addition, it will be shown in [Type][Done(X)/Not done( )] <description> <time> format.
-Format: help
+Example of usage:
+`help`

+Expected outcome:
 ```
 >> help
 First time using Duke?
 Below is the quick guide for you to get to know about how to use the app …
 ```

 ### `list` - List all tasks will in sequence.

-In addition, it will be shown in [Type][Done(X)/Not done( )] <description> <time> format.
-Format: list
+Example of usage:
+`list`

+Expected outcome:
 ```
 >> list
 1. [T][ ] return book